EveryOneIsGross/emoBASIC/lesson_01.md

-Sure, I'll do my best to provide a beginner-friendly introduction to emoBASIC.

 ## Lesson 1: Introduction to emoBASIC

 Welcome to your first lesson on emoBASIC, a unique programming language that uses hand gesture emojis to create an expressive, intuitive, and visually engaging coding experience!